 Once a company has been through the Strike Off process, it ceases to exist and cannot trade, make payments or sell assets.

-A Voluntary Company Strike Off is different from a liquidation and is also known as a dissolution.
-It happens in an entirely voluntary circumstances and is a common way of closing a limited company.
+A Voluntary Company Strike Off is different from liquidation and is also known as dissolution.
+It happens in entirely voluntary circumstances and is a common way of closing a limited company.

-To qualify, the company cannot have traded, changed its name, sold assets, or engaged in any kind of activity unless it is for the purpose of striking off in the previous three months.
+To qualify, the company cannot have traded, changed its name, sold assets, or engaged in any activity unless it is for the purpose of striking off in the previous three months.

-A company also cannot be wound up if it is currently in administration, subject to a scheme of arrangement or CVA, or has a receiver or manager appointed over the company’s property.
+A company cannot be wound up if it is currently in administration, subject to a scheme of arrangement or CVA, or has a receiver or manager appointed over its property.

-Submit your application again: You may get lucky and your application could slip under the net.
-However, it’s important to be aware that your company can be restored to the Companies House register later on, should a creditor be able to give a valid reason.
+Submit your application again: You may get lucky, and your application could slip under the net.
+However, it’s essential to be aware that your company can be restored to the Companies House register later on, should a creditor be able to give a valid reason.

 Pay off any creditors and then re-submit your application: If your business doesn’t owe anything, there’s no reason why your new application shouldn’t be accepted.
-Going down this route is obviously dependent on the size of the debt and your ability to clear it.
+However, going down this route is dependent on the size of the debt and your ability to clear it.

-Enter into a formal liquidation procedure: This typically involves carrying out a Creditors Voluntary Liquidation (CVL), during which an Insolvency Practitioner will be appointed to manage the affairs of the company and close it down.
+Enter into a formal liquidation procedure: This typically involves carrying out a Creditors Voluntary Liquidation (CVL), during which an Insolvency Practitioner will be appointed to manage the company’s affairs and close it down.